 How your data will be used

-In line with the EU General Data Protection Regulation (GDPR), there are certain things that you need to know about how the information we collect for this research will be looked after.
+In line with the UK General Data Protection Regulation (GDPR), there are certain things that you need to know about how the information we collect for this research will be looked after.
 A privacy notice explains how data we collect will be used.
 In this privacy notice, we explain:

 - The legal basis for data processing.

 - Who will have access to personal data.

 - How data will be used, stored, and deleted.

 - Who you can contact with a query or a complaint.

 This research is being carried out by the National Centre for Social Research (NatCen).
 It is funded by the Youth Endowment Fund (YEF).
 You can find out more about NatCen at www.natcen.ac.uk and about the YEF at https://youthendowmentfund.org.uk/

 What is the legal basis for processing data?